holmesjoli/team-migration/question_logic.md

 # Question Logic

-1. Filter citizenship long to only accepted acquisition methods
+1. Filter modes_acq.csv to only accepted acquisition methods

 2. Filter citizenship long to specific user inputs
 * A01a